 - Testing of adult mosquitoes for the presence of disease.

-- Adulticiding (spraying) using Ultra Low Volume (ULV) truck mounted equipment to treat residential areas to reduce adult mosquito populations.
+- Adulticiding by spraying using ultra low volume (ULV) truck mounted equipment to treat residential areas to reduce adult mosquito populations.

 - A variety of educational materials and awareness approaches.